 Liquefied Petroleum Gas

-If you are visiting the UK please be aware that UK filling stations use a bayonet type LPG pump attachment that requires an adaptor for use with other European LPG vehicle connectors.
+UK filling stations use a bayonet type LPG pump attachment that requires an adaptor for use with other European LPG vehicle connectors.
 UK filling stations do not generally have adaptors available so you should make sure that you have a suitable adaptor before travelling.

 Standard legal limits, which may be varied by signs, for private vehicles without trailers:

 - In built up areas: up to 30 mph (48 km/h) unless otherwise indicated

 - Outside built up areas: 60 mph (96 km/h)

 - Motorways and dual-carriageways up to 70 mph (112 km/h)

 Motor caravans with an unladen weight exceeding 3.5 tonnes or motor vehicles adapted to carry more than eight passengers must not use the outside lane of a motorway with three or more lanes.

 - Variable speed limits set by overhead signs are increasingly common on motorways.

 - 20 mph (32 km/h) limits are increasingly common in built up areas